-Loss allowance for accounts receivable is always measure at an amount equal to lifetime expected credit loss.
+Loss allowance for accounts receivable and contract assets are always measure at an amount equal to lifetime expected credit loss.

 When determining whether the credit risk on a financial asset has increased significantly since initial recognition, the Company considers reasonable and supportable information that is relevant.
 This includes both qualitative and quantitative information and analysis, based on the Company's historical experience and credit assessment and including forward-looking information.